 Consequently, the materials must contribute to positive assessment of rating systems for buildings, including LEED (U.S. Green Building Council) and BREEAM (Building Research Establishment Environmental Assessment Method).

-For this purpose, the full body porcelain wall and floor tile collections by Revigrés have type III Environmental Certification, pursuant to standards ISO 14025 and EN 15804.
+For this purpose, the full body porcelain wall and floor tile collections by Revigrés have type III Environmental Product Declarations (EPDs), pursuant to standards ISO 14025 and EN 15804.

 Revigrés production units in Águeda have been equipped with photovoltaic installation intended for self-consumption, in partnership with EDP Comercial and Helexia.
 This represents an important step in our company’s journey towards energy sustainability.

 Sustainable development of full-body porcelain by dry processing